grails/grails-quartz/README.md

 You can add the following properties to control persisteance or not persistence:
 * quartz.pluginEnabled - defaults to true, can disable plugin for test cases etc
-* quartz.jdbcStore - true to enable database store, false to use RamStore
+* quartz.jdbcStore - true to enable database store, false to use RamStore (default true)
-* quartz.autoStartup - delays jobs until after bootstrap startup phase
+* quartz.autoStartup - delays jobs until after bootstrap startup phase (default true)
 * quartz.jdbcStoreDataSource - jdbc data source alternate name
-* quartz.waitForJobsToCompleteOnShutdown - wait for jobs to complete on shutdown
+* quartz.waitForJobsToCompleteOnShutdown - wait for jobs to complete on shutdown (default true)
 * quartz.exposeSchedulerInRepository - expose Schedule in repository
 * quartz.scheduler.instanceName - name of the scheduler to avoid conflicts between apps
 * quartz.purgeQuartzTablesOnStartup - when jdbcStore set to 'true' and this is true, clears out all quartz tables on startup